- Search The Registry

 In 1986, her husbands birthday, January 15, became a national holiday because of her dedication to the acknowledgements of her husband's achievements.
 King earned numerous awards over the years for her commitment to activism.
 One of the more prominent awards was that she was named "Woman of the Year" two times, first in 1960 from the Utility Club of New York City, and then again in 1968 by the National Association of Radio and TV announcers.
 She also has an award named after her.
 The Coretta Scott King Award, which is presented by the American Library Association, is presented annually to a Black author and a Black illustrator for their outstanding inspirational and educational contributions published during the previous year.

-King wrote a book about her work in the Civil Rights Movement and gave many motivational speeches across the country.
+King wrote a book about her work in the American Civil Rights Movement and gave many motivational speeches across the country.
 In August 2005, King suffered a stroke, she died on January 30, 2006.
 After her death, a horse-drawn carriage carried the body of Coretta Scott King to Georgia's state Capitol, where she was the first woman and first Black person to lie in honor.

 Who's Who of American Women (and Women of Canada)